PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Spring would break and the family could get back to a merry life of hunting rodents for meals, served with nettles.
 A banquet.
 But just a daydream.
 A lovely image while she laid on her back.

-With a sigh, and the biting cold descending she pulled herself up to sit; muscles stretching, which with the chill brought her back to the present.
+With a sigh, and the biting cold descending, she pulled herself up to sit; muscles stretching, which with the chill brought her back to the present.

 Wiggling her toes, she felt the exquisite comfort in the soft leather of the boots; she could do that all day.
 She had been doing that all day.